NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 The Marketing group must be granted the Manage Printers permission.

-        5.  []{#You_want .anchor}You are administering a print server
-            running Windows Server 2012 R2.
+        5. You are administering a print server running Windows Server 2012 R2.
 You want to perform maintenance on a print device physically connected to the print server.
 There are several documents in the print queue.
 You want to prevent the documents from being printed to the printer, but you don’t want users to have to resubmit the documents to the printer.
             Which of the following statements best describes the best way to do this?

             a.
 Open the printer’s Properties dialog box, select the Sharing tab, and select the Do Not Share This Printer option.

-            b.  []{#select_a .anchor}Open the printer’s Properties
-                dialog box and select a port that is not associated with a print device.
+            b.
+Open the printer’s Properties dialog box and select a port that is not associated with a print device.

-            c.  []{#from_the .anchor}Open the printer’s queue window, select the first document, and select Pause from the Document window.
+            c.
+Open the printer’s queue window, select the first document, and select Pause from the Document window.

-            d.  []{#select_the .anchor}***Open the printer’s queue
-                window and select the Pause Printing option from the Printer menu.***
+            d.  ***Open the printer’s queue window and select the Pause Printing option from the Printer menu.***

     3. Lesson 3 Objective Overview
         ---------------------------